 © panthermedia | Tobias Ott

 The Committee on Foreign Affairs deals with relations with foreign states, which are conducted by the Federation pursuant to Article 32, Sub-section 1, Basic Law.
-The issues considered by the committee thus broadly correspond to those examined by the Federal Foreign Office - with the exception of policy on the European Union, as the Committee on questions of the European Union was set up in the Bundesrat specifically to address EU policy matters.
+The issues considered by the committee thus broadly correspond to those examined by the Federal Foreign Office - with the exception of policy on the European Union, as the Committee on European Union questions was set up in the Bundesrat specifically to address EU policy matters.